 The non-blocking mode set by CHF is only active during the PDU session, When the PDU session is terminated, the non-blocking mode setting by the CHF is inactive.
 For next PDU session establishment, the SMF will perform the PCC rules from PCF.

-5.5.5.2.2 Solutions #5.2.2 The NB Mode Change on PCF via SMF
+5.5.5.3 Solution #5.3 The non-blocking mode change from CHF to PCF via SMF